DOCUMENT TSC-2026/B51 · BLOG POST 51 · CONSUMER COMMERCE · REV. 01

 actually earn.

 Targets give the work a finish line.
 Email and SMS should be carrying a meaningful slice of revenue, and the flows should be doing most of that lifting.
+You can check your email and SMS share of revenue against these bands in about a minute.
 Here is roughly what good looks like.

 27%+